-Twentieth-century acting and playwriting greats Antony Sher and John Kani star in the West End transfer of Kunene and the King, coming to the Ambassadors Theatre.
+Twentieth-century acting and playwriting greats Antony Sher and John Kani star in Kunene and the King at the Ambassadors Theatre.
 As an actor and a nurse unexpectedly spend a lot of time together, their connections grow deeper in a play that examines the impact of changing politics in South Africa.

 The Stratford-upon-Avon cast will reprise their roles in the West End transfer.

-Tony Award-winning actor John Kani will star in his play as Lunga Kunene, a stay-at-home nurse who looks after Jack Morris.
+Tony Award-winning actor John Kani stars as Lunga Kunene, a stay-at-home nurse who looks after Jack Morris.
 As well as co-writing plays including The Island and Sizwe Banzi is Dead, his performing credits include a South African production of Othello and the voice of Rafiki in the 2019 remake of Disney’s The Lion King.

 Set in present-day South Africa, 25 years after the first post-apartheid democratic elections, two men from different backgrounds find themselves thrust together.
 As the white classical actor Jack Morris is looked after by Lunga Kunene, a stay-at-home nurse, it seems as if they’ll have no common ground.
 But, as the two men realise they have a shared passion for Shakespeare, the pair begin to consider their backgrounds in a socio-political drama.